CodePushGo/website/src/content/blog/en/open-source-licence.md

 Choosing the correct license for your open source project is an important decision.
 By carefully considering your needs and goals, you can choose a license that will help you to achieve your desired outcomes.

-## Capgo new license
+## CodePushGo new license

 How do I accomplish all that?
 By changing my license.

-Capgo has now changed the license from the MIT to a newer licensing scheme called GNU Affero General Public License V3 (AGPLv3) or any later version.
-Capgo version can be [found here](https://github.com/Cap-go/capgo/blob/main/LICENSE/).
+CodePushGo has now changed the license from the MIT to a newer licensing scheme called GNU Affero General Public License V3 (AGPLv3) or any later version.
+CodePushGo version can be [found here](https://github.com/Cap-go/capgo/blob/main/LICENSE/).

 Capacitor-updater (the plugin) has now changed the license from the LGPLv3 to a newer licensing scheme called Mozilla Public License Version 2.0 (MPLv2) or any later version.
 Capacitor-updater version can be [found here](https://github.com/Cap-go/capacitor-updater/blob/main/LICENCE/).

-This change makes no difference to any of you who subscribe to Capgo Cloud or who self-host Capgo, but it may upset a few corporations who tried to use my software to directly compete with me without contributing back.
+This change makes no difference to any of you who subscribe to CodePushGo Cloud or who self-host CodePushGo, but it may upset a few corporations who tried to use my software to directly compete with me without contributing back.

 AGPL is a license Google has a problem with, as they’re not prepared to divulge their closed source code.
 Google is opposed to the AGPL and [state](https://opensource.google/docs/using/agpl-policy/): “Code licensed under the GNU Affero General Public License (AGPL) MUST NOT be used at Google”.

 The goal of the AGPL is to maximize user freedom and to encourage companies to contribute to open-source.
 I'm a user facing, standalone application.
 I'm not a library or a piece of a bigger project.
 I'm not looking for Google’s donations, so we’re happy to be AGPL-licensed.
-It is the right license for Capgo.
+It is the right license for CodePushGo.

 # Conclusion